hedgesky/keep_in_memory/README.md

 **No database is used**.
 For simplicity and ease of installation, this project doesn't use a database.
 Instead, the 10 demo words and their translations are defined in `app/models/word.rb`.

+**Spanish speakers don't need to learn Spanish**.
+The app doesn't show the choice to study Spanish for users with the Spanish language in their Telegram settings.
+This is defined at `app/models/deck.rb:16`.

 ### Exception handling (backend)

 This app communicates with Telegram API.
 If it's unavailable, exceptions will occur.
 Here's how we handle them: